Max1milian/Max1milian/README.md

-- 👋 Hi, I’m @Max1milian
+- 👋 Hi, I’m Maximilian Stocker
-- 👀 I’m interested in Computer Hardware, low level/ Games programming
+- 👀 I’m interested in Computer Hardware, low level software development
-- 🌱 I’m currently learning C/C++, CMake, SFML
+- 🌱 I’m currently learning C/C++, CMake and SFML
-- 💞️ I’m looking to collaborate on Game projects

 <!---
 Max1milian/Max1milian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.